akashgreninja/questdb.io/docs/operations/capacity-planning.md

 ## Network Configuration

-For InfluxDB line, Postgres wire and HTTP protocols, there are a set of configuration settings relating to the number of clients that may connect, the internal I/O capacity and connection timeout settings.
+For InfluxDB line, PGWire and HTTP protocols, there are a set of configuration settings relating to the number of clients that may connect, the internal I/O capacity and connection timeout settings.
 These settings are configured in the `server.conf` file in the format:

 ```ini
 <protocol>.net.connection.<config>